Moonlighting Jobs for Medical Residents: Locum Tenens Urgent Care Job Opportunities

 If you clear these hurdles, however, you'll find that moonlighting as a resident is a great way to bolster your career prospects.
 For starters, it can provide great insight into the difficult choice of selecting that all-important first physician job by providing some real-life experience in a medical setting.
-It's also a clear resume-booster for gaining a particularly competitive job.
-Read more about the benefits of moonlighting jobs for residents here.
+It's also a clear resume booster for gaining a particularly competitive job.
+Read more about the pros and cons of moonlighting jobs for residents here.

 Since 2008, the number of urgent care facilities "has increased from 8,000 to 9,300," the AAUCM adds.
 "The public’s desire for immediate access to medical care has been the driving force behind this monumental growth."